Humberside 2017Read more about Humberside 2017

 The extent to which the force is efficient at keeping people safe and reducing crime requires improvement.

-My overall assessment of Humberside’s performance will be published in spring 2018, following the publication of the legitimacy and effectiveness inspections in December 2017 and March 2018, respectively.
+My overall assessment of Humberside’s performance will be published in spring 2018, following the publication of the effectiveness inspections in March 2018.

 How effective is the force at keeping people safe and reducing crime?